Sections of This Article Include

 - Management priorities are especially on succession planning and risk management

 - More learning is shared with other people and organizations

 - Leaders seek to successfully duplicate their business model elsewhere

 - People attend to even longer-range planning, for example, 3-5 years out

 - Priority continues to be on managing change and transformation

 - Some organizations consider terminating the organization if its vision is achieved

-The recurring activities to plan, develop, implement, evaluate and then adjust the plans for each product and service is a essentially a systematic recurring set of activities.
+The recurring activities to plan, develop, implement, evaluate, and then adjust the plans for each product and service is essentially a systematic recurring set of activities.
 It is a system and has a life cycle like many other systems.
 The phases in the system might be described by the above simple diagram of phases.